-- IPv6 Address The IPv6 address assigned by your ISP dynamically. - Prefix Length The length of IPv6 address prefix. - IPv6 Gateway Enter the default gateway provided by your ISP. - Addressing Type There are two types of assignation for IPv6 address: SLAAC (Stateless address auto-configuration) and DHCPv6 (Dynamic Host Configuration Protocol for IPv6) Server.

-MTU(Bytes) - The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+- IPv6 Address The IPv6 address assigned by your ISP dynamically. - Prefix Length The length of IPv6 address prefix. - IPv6 Gateway Enter the default gateway provided by your ISP. - Addressing Type There are two types of assignation for IPv6 address: SLAAC (Stateless address auto-configuration) and DHCPv6 (Dynamic Host Configuration Protocol for IPv6) Server. - MTU(Bytes) The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
 For some ISPs, you may need to modify the MTU.
-But this is rarely required, and should not be done unless you are sure it is necessary for your ISP connection.

-If your ISP gives you one or two DNS IPv6 addresses, select Set IPv6 DNS Server manually and enter the IPv6 DNS Server and Secondary IPv6 DNS Server into the correct fields.
+But this is rarely required, and should not be done unless you are sure it is necessary for your ISP connection. - Enable MLD Proxy Enable the Multicast Listener Discovery (MLD) Proxy function if you need. - Set IPv6 DNS Server manually If your ISP gives you one or two DNS IPv6 addresses, select Set IPv6 DNS Server manually and enter the IPv6 DNS Server and Secondary IPv6 DNS Server into the correct fields.
 Otherwise, the DNS servers will be assigned from ISP dynamically.